-Elsewhere on the display Ice Universe claims a boost in resolution.
+Elsewhere on the display, Ice Universe claims a boost in resolution.

 Rumored that the screen resolution of the Galaxy S10 will exceed 600PPI— Ice universe (@UniverseIce) 14 May 2018

-The Galaxy S9 and S9+ already offer incredibly sharp displays, with 570 and 530ppi respectively, but 600ppi would a big step forward.
-The 600ppi will likely be for the smaller S10, whereas the Galaxy S10+ will take a slight dip in density.
+The Galaxy S9 and S9+ already offer incredibly sharp displays, with 570 and 530ppi respectively, but 600ppi would a quite a big step forward.
+The 600ppi will likely be for the standard S10, whereas the Galaxy S10+ will take a slight dip in density.
 For Samsung to achieve 600ppi in a similar 5.8-inch screen as the Galaxy S9, the resolution of the display will need to be increased to near 4K quality.